curry-packages/dsdcurry/README.md

 DSDCurry: A tool for Declarative Software Development
 =====================================================

-DSDCurry is a transformation tool which generate from a Curry module containing pre/postconditions and specifications of operations a new Curry module where assertions are added to check these pre/postconditions and specifications.
+DSDCurry is a transformation tool which generates from a Curry module containing pre/postconditions and specifications of operations a new Curry module where assertions are added to check these pre/postconditions and specifications.